gram_grep: grep for the 21st Century

 Note how characters are also skipped just in case there is a character containing a double quote!
 Also note how we have moved our search for memory_file directly into the config file as this part of the config lists regexes that are passed to a lexer generator.
 This means that we specify the things we want to match (use 1 for the id in this case) or explicitly skip (use skip() in this case) all within the same section.
 This mode alone has already given us far more searching power than with traditional techniques.

 If we wanted to only search in strings or comments, we would use 1 instead of skip() for those regexes and omit the memory_file line altogether.
-We would then pass memory_file with -E or -P as a command line parameter.
+We would then pass memory_file with -F as a command line parameter for example.

 Source Control